re-framejs/re-framejs/docs/ApplicationState.md

 Soon we'll look at the [todomvc example](https://github.com/Day8/re-frame/tree/master/examples/todomvc) which shows how to use a spec.
-(Check out `src/db.cljs` for the spec itself, and then in `src/events.cljs` for how to write code which checks `app-db` against this spec after every single event has been processed.)
+(Check out `src/db.cljs` for the spec itself, and then in `src/events.cljs` for how to write code which checks `appDb` against this spec after every single event has been processed.)

 Specs are potentially more  leveragable than types.
 This is a big interesting idea which is not yet mainstream.